- First Name

 - About Me

-I am a social and cultural historian, working on the history and public memory of the Atlantic slave trade and slavery and their social and cultural legacies.
-In the last fifteen years, I authored and edited over ten books and published nearly fifty articles and chapters on these themes.
+Currently, I am a Professor of History at the historically black Howard University in the capital of the United States, Washington DC.
+At Howard University, I am the Associate Chair of the Department of History.
+Previously, I was also the Graduate Director and the Undergraduate Director.
+In the last fifteen years, I have authored and edited over eleven books and published nearly fifty articles and chapters on these themes.
 I have lectured in English, Portuguese, French, and Spanish in the United States, Canada, Brazil, Argentina, France, England, Portugal, Germany, the Netherlands, and South Africa.
-Currently, I am Professor of History at the historically black Howard University in the capital of the United States, Washington DC.

-In 2017, I was honored to join the International Scientific Committee of the UNESCO Slave Route Project.
-I am also a proud member of the Editorial Board of the British journal Slavery and Abolition and of the Editorial Board of Black Perspectives.
-Currently, I am the editor of the book series Slavery: Past and Present, by Cambria Press and a member of the Executive Committee of the Brazilian Studies Association, the most important association of Brazilian studies in the world.
+I am a member of the Board of Editors of the American Historical Review.
+In 2019, I was a Visiting Professor at the University of Paris VIII, France.
+In 2017, I joined the International Scientific Committee of the UNESCO Slave Route Project.
+In addition, I am a member of the Editorial Board of the British journal Slavery and Abolition, and the Editorial Review Board of the African Studies Review.
+I am also the editor of the book series Slavery: Past and Present, by Cambria Press.

-I also edited multiple books: African Heritage and Memories of Slavery in Brazil and the South Atlantic World (2015), Politics of Memory: Making Slavery Visible in the Public Space (2012), Paths of the Atlantic Slave Trade: Interactions, Identities (2011), and Living History: Encountering the Memory of the Heirs of Slavery (2009).
+I edited multiple books as well: African Heritage and Memories of Slavery in Brazil and the South Atlantic World (2015), Politics of Memory: Making Slavery Visible in the Public Space (2012), Paths of the Atlantic Slave Trade: Interactions, Identities (2011), and Living History: Encountering the Memory of the Heirs of Slavery (2009).
 I also co-edited the volume Crossing Memories: Slavery and African Diaspora (2011).

-I am engaged in disseminating my scholarship to the public.
-In am active on Twitter, Facebook, Tumblr, and Googleplus, where I created and maintain the hashtag #slaveryarchive in order to follow news and initiatives related to the study of Atlantic slavery in the past and the present.
-I also created the website A Historian’s Views: Digital Humanities and Arts in the Age of Presentism to share comments on my scholarship, and current events related to the topics of memory and slavery.
+I am active on Twitter and Tumblr, where I created and maintain the hashtag #slaveryarchive in order to follow news and initiatives related to the study of Atlantic slavery in the past and the present.
+I am also the creator and co-host of the #Slaveryarchive Book Club, an online initiative intended to discuss and promote newly published books on topics related to slavery and the African Diaspora.

 - Recent Publications